Live in Glasgow (New Order video)

-Live in Glasgow is a live DVD released by New Order, in 2008.
+Live in Glasgow is a live DVD by English band New Order, which was released in 2008.
 It features 18 tracks, recorded in October 2006 at the O2 Academy Glasgow.
 A second disc is also included which features tracks recorded live from the early days called Rare and Unseen Footage.

 Limited editions released by HMV (UK) included a bonus CD that compiles 12 songs from the Glasgow performance.

+PopMatters rated it seven out of ten.